AidanZhong/fuzzySystem/README.md

-# Fuzzy assignment1
+# Fuzzy assignment
 we used juzzy python library to implement it.

+# Running step
-You need to use anaconda environment to run the code.
+You could use anaconda environment to run the JuzzyPython code.

-Run Case1.py to test case 1 input.
+Run Case1.py and input patient's body data in singleton to test case 1 input.

-Run Case2.py to test case 2 input.
+Run Case2.py and input patient's body data in interval to test case 2 input.

 Case 1 and Case 2 are based on the same system.
 And case2datatest.ipynb shows the tests for case 2 (interval inputs).

 Case 1 -- Authored by Tang Lok Wong
 Case 2 -- Authored by Qinkun Zhong

+# Work load distribution table
-This is the detailed work load distribution week1 (8/11 - 14/11)
+week1 (8/11 - 14/11)
 - [x] first version of type1 fuzzy set -- Aidan
 - [x] age -> type 2  -- Leo